-I drink lemon, cucumber and raspberry water (with the real things, not juices!)
+I drink lemon, cucumber and raspberry water (with the real things, not flavoured juices!)

 I don't have white flour in the house anymore.
 Coconut flour or oat flour work great!

 I love not paying attention to calories (never, ever, ever) Read: [Consciousness Over Calories]

 I stay far away from canola oil.
 Here's why.

-We eat farm fresh eggs for a nutrient boost.
+Farm fresh eggs for a nutrient boost.
 The whole egg, yolks and all.
 Read: [Why You Should Pay $6 for Organic Eggs]